iqw1345/SSBHackRF/README.md

 Designed to work with Linux.

-Thanks to PipeWire, this project enables seamless integration between WSJT-X and HackRF, unlocking a wide range of possibilities for ham radio enthusiasts.
+Thanks to PipeWire (underrated tool for Ham Radio), this project enables seamless integration between WSJT-X and HackRF, unlocking a wide range of possibilities for ham radio enthusiasts.
 With Hamlib, you can now:
 Operate WSJT-X and likely others across an impressive frequency range of 1 MHz to 6 GHz, covering bands like 160m, 80m, 60m, 40m, 30m, 20m, 17m, 15m, 12m, 10m, 6m, 2m, 1.25m, 70cm, 30cm, 23cm, 13cm, and 5cm.